thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 ## Prerequisites

-Refer to the following tables for required permissions for importing and exporting Pinboards, Answers, Worksheets, tables, Views, and joins.
+Refer to the following tables for required permissions for importing and exporting Pinboards, Answers, Worksheets, tables, and Views.

 **Import**